Nissan Juke Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Nissan Juke are $1,248 a year for full coverage.
-Comprehensive insurance costs approximately $230 each year, collision insurance costs $400, and liability is $460.
-Liability-only coverage costs around $510 a year, and high-risk coverage costs $2,704 or more.
-16-year-old drivers pay the most at up to $4,836 a year.
+U.S. average insurance rates for a Nissan Juke are $1,248 a year for full coverage insurance.
+Comprehensive insurance costs around $230 a year, collision costs $400, and liability coverage is $460.
+Buying just liability costs around $510 a year, with insurance for high-risk drivers costing $2,704 or more.
+Teenage drivers pay the highest rates at $4,836 a year or more.

 Average premium for full coverage: $1,248

-For the average driver, insurance rates for a Nissan Juke range from as low as $510 for your basic liability-only policy to a high rate of $2,704 for a driver required to buy high-risk insurance.
+For the average driver, Nissan Juke insurance prices go from the low end price of $510 for liability-only coverage to a high of $2,704 for a driver that may need high-risk insurance.

-Choosing to live in a large city can make a big difference on car insurance rates.
-Rural locations are statistically proven to have a lower frequency of accident claims than congested cities.
-The graphic below illustrates how location impacts auto insurance prices.
+Choosing to live in a large city has a large influence on car insurance rates.
+Areas with sparse population have lower incidents of physical damage claims than densely populated cities.

 Use the form below to get customized rates for your location.